muratkeremozcan/cctdd/ch17-react-query/react-query.md

 ## Caching and [`react-query`](https://react-query-v3.tanstack.com/overview)

-Having learned well from Kent C. Dodds, In the previous chapters we stated that we can drastically simplify our UI state management if we split out the server cache into something separate
+Having learned well from Kent C. Dodds, In the previous chapters we stated that we can drastically simplify our UI state management if we split out the server cache into something separate.
 State can be lumped into two buckets:

 1. UI state: Modal is open, item is highlighted, etc. _(we used `useState` hook for this)_